austintnguyen/Bank-Loan-Default-Classifier/README.md

 Ishan Banerjee: Model 3 Co-Lead: Edited and curated parts of the write up for  model 3 and the final readme.
 Added the results of the pre-processing section inside the final readme.
 Was part of all the joint hacking sessions, and contributed to the code, handling debugging issues and optimizing the performance.

 Vivin Vinil: Model 2 Co-Lead: Was part of all joint hacking sessions throughout the quarter.
 Coded parts of Model 1, 2 and 3 with a bigger focus on Model 2 (carried out tuning and analysis).
 Organized resources for preprocessing from class notebooks and suggested bank loans as an interesting topic.
 Edited and wrote parts of all 3 model writeups, wrote parts of the conclusion and results sections of the Final Write up.

+Oskar Kraak: Interpretation/Evaluation Lead: Participated in all coding sessions.
+Summarized sessions for absent members.
+Interpreted results and evaluated all 3 models.
+Wrote the corresponding sections in the 3 model writeups and the final writeup.
+Wrote the ethical discussion in the conclusion section of the final writeup.